influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 ```

-## Adding a custom field
+## Adding a Custom Field

 Now let's change the UDF to add a field to the data.
-We can use the `Info/Init` methods to define and consume an option on the UDF so we can specify the name of the field to add.
+We can use the `Info/Init` methods to define and consume an option on the UDF, so let's specify the name of the field to add.

 Update the `mirrorHandler` type and the methods `Info` and `Init` as follows: